oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 [2021-03-24T21:37:56.110000Z][INFO] Successfully patched introspectVersion for domain 'domain1'!
 ```

-Use the following command to rerun a domain's introspect job with a specific `introspectVersion` value.
+Use the following command to rerun a domain's instrospection job with a specific `introspectVersion` value.
 ```
 $ introspectDomain.sh -i v1 -d domain1 -n weblogic-domain-1
 [2021-03-24T21:38:34.369000Z][INFO] Patching introspectVersion for domain 'domain1' to 'v1'.